 People wanting these things for you can be a great thing.
 It means that they want to experience different levels of education that there are in the world.
 However, it wouldn’t make you feel too good if people wanted to do these things for their sake.
 That’s why we should be grateful for those of us who have parents and friends who support us through our choices.

 Experience in different workplaces

 I’ve been a Sales Assistant, to a Learning Support Administrator, to a Marketing Assistant.
 And throughout, I’ve definitely developed my people skills and learnt that communication is key – not just through employment, but every day of life.
 Did I ever see myself completed a course which can help to mentor children?
-Did I ever see myself becoming a blogger?
-Did I ever imagine myself becoming a girlfriend to someone for more than two weeks?
+Or more to the point, did I ever see myself becoming a blogger?
+Did I ever imagine becoming a girlfriend to someone for more than two weeks?
 (Daniel will understand that one).

 When I was in primary school, all I wanted to do was achieve and enjoy childhood with my friends.
 Family has always been an important factor, especially when it meant jumping up to them after school and visiting them in between the week.